lucidworks/fusion-financial-demo/README.md

 =============

 In the dashboard, hover over the color wheel at the bottom right, showing the stock symbol.
-Click on a stock, note how that produces an extra "filter" box at the top right, and note how the graphs update accordingly.
+Click on a stock, note how that produces an extra "terms:must" box at the top right, and note how the graphs update accordingly.

 In Solr, do searches for: